Laforeta/KanColleCacher/README.md

 Version Support
 -----------------------
-* The latest test release is v2.1.0
+* The latest test release is v2.2.2.38
-* Tested to be fully compatible with v3.3 through to v3.6 of the main KCV branch, as well as yuyuvn's KCV v3.7 build r544.
+* There are currently two branches targeting two major versions of KancolleViewer.
+A self-contained version for KCV 3.8.x as well as a slightly more complex version for the 4.x branch.
-* Compatibility with future versions of KancolleViewer is not guaranteed as the underlying code base may change.
+* Compatibility with pre-3.8 versions of KCV has been discontinued.
+If you are still on one of the earlier builds please consider upgrading to at least 3.8.2 which contains important bug fixes.

 License